 How often will you inspect the property I am renting?
-Most properties we manage are inspected every 3 months.
+Most properties we manage are inspected every 3 months – however we will conduct the first inspection one month after you have moved in.
 If the owner wants more or fewer inspections that is their choice.
 A comprehensive report, including any maintenance issues, is sent to the owner after each inspection – including photos.

 What happens if the owner decides to sell the property?
 You will be sent a letter telling you of the owners intentions.
 Your property manager will discuss suitable access for potential buyers and with your agreement, form a plan for this arrangement.
 If the property is sold and the buyer requires ‘vacant possession’, you will be given 42 days written notice.
 If you decide to leave earlier you are bound by the Residential Tenancies Act to give 21 days written notice to the landlord.
 In many cases buyers are pleased to keep you on as a tenant, so it is important to talk with your property manager before making a decision about staying or leaving.

 How much notice do I have to give if I want to move?
 21 days written notice is required for a periodic tenancy.
 You are bound by the Residential Tenancies Act to pay rent up until this date – the only exception being if the property can be re-tenanted beforehand.
 The landlord cannot double charge rent on a property.
 If you are on a fixed term tenancy with a finite end date then you will need to discuss with your property manager how you can end your tenancy.
 In many cases you will be liable for rent up until a new tenant is found for the property.